PricelessCodes/Computer-Security-Course-Project/README.md

 # Computer-Security-Course-Project
 S-DES, RC4, RSA, and El-Gamal Cryptographic Algorithms.
-And also Diffie-Hellman Key Generator Algorithm.
+And also Diffie-Hellman and El-Gamal Key Generator Algorithms.
 Coded in C#.

 For more details read the documentation and look at Screen shots at Project folder.